neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         from the users point of view is

         .. code-block::
-            none
+            python

-            func f() {              // a function with no context that *CHANGES* return $1*$1         //except its argument
+            def f():               #a function with no context that *CHANGES* return $1*$1         #except its argument
-            }

-            objref pc
-            pc = new ParallelContext()
+            pc = h.ParallelContext()
-            pc.runworker()          // master returns immediately, workers in
+            pc.runworker()          # master returns immediately, workers in
-                                    // infinite loop running and jobs from bulletin board s = 0
+                                    # infinite loop running and jobs from bulletin board
+            s = 0
-            if (pc.nhost == 1) {    // use the serial form
+            if pc.nhost == 1:    # use the serial form
-               for i=1, 20 {
+               for i in range(1, 21):
                   s += f(i)

-               }
-            }else{                  // use the bulletin board form for i=1, 20 {        // scatter processes
+            else:                  # use the bulletin board form for i in range(1, 21):      # scatter processes pc.submit("f", i) # any context needed by f had better be
-                  pc.submit("f", i) // any context needed by f had better be }                    // the same on all hosts while (pc.working) { // gather results
+               		              # the same on all hosts
+               while pc.working:  # gather results
-                  s += pc.retval    // the return value for the executed function }
+                  s += pc.retval    # the return value for the executed function
-            }

             print s
-            pc.done                 // tell workers to quit
+            pc.done                 # tell workers to quit

         Several things need to be highlighted: